gflohr/qgoda-site/en/docs/excluding-files.md

 ## Excluding Files From Being Watched

-There is another configuration variable `exclude_watch` that specifies files and directories that should not be watched.
+There is another configuration variable `C:exclude_watch` that specifies files and directories that should not be watched.
 If you omit that variable, the contents of `exclude` is taken instead.

-Note that Qgoda by default re-includes the directories `_views` and `_includes` (configuration variables `directories.views` and `directories.includes`).
+Note that Qgoda by default re-includes the directories `P:_views` and `P:_includes`.

 Example: